Southern Dobruja Offensive

 The Southern Dobruja Offensive was the opening action of the Romanian invasion of Bulgaria during the Second Balkan War of 1913.
+At the time of the invasion, the Bulgarian Army was engaged in heavy fighting against Serbia and Greece.
 Aside from Southern Dobruja itself, Varna was also briefly occupied by Romanian cavalry, until it became apparent that no Bulgarian resistance would be offered.
 Southern Dobruja was subsequently annexed by Romania.

 Background

-The Romanian Army had seen no foreign action since 1878, but on 5 July 1913 it began to mobilize against Bulgaria.
-Following the beginning of the Second Balkan War, the Romanians perceived an opportunity to accomplish their unfulfilled aspirations in the Dobruja.
+The Romanian Army had seen no foreign action since 1878, but on 5 July 1913, it began to mobilize against Bulgaria.
+Following the beginning of the Second Balkan War, the Romanians perceived an opportunity to accomplish their unfulfilled aspirations in Dobruja.
 Romania declared war on Bulgaria on 10 July, giving diplomatic assurances that it did not intend to subjugate Bulgaria or defeat its army.